elastic/elasticsearch-ruby/elasticsearch-transport/README.md

 Elasticsearch::Client.new hosts: ['localhost:9200', 'localhost:9201'], retry_on_failure: true
 ```

-You can specify how many times should the client retry the request before it raises an exception
+By default, the client will retry the request 3 times.
+You can specify how many times to retry before it raises an exception by passing a number to `retry_on_failure`:
-(the default is 3 times):

 ```ruby
 Elasticsearch::Client.new hosts: ['localhost:9200', 'localhost:9201'], retry_on_failure: 5